Latest News

 This rapid growth in solar power has enabled steep reductions in the amount of fossil fuels used to generate electricity, with the percentage falling to new lows in the entire region in 2025.

 The use of grid-scale batteries, which are largely manufactured locally and are a result of policies to support local jobs, is also boosting the surge in solar power.
-Combining solar power and battery technology, Central Europe is able to defy the expectations that it would be a region tied to fossil fuels and become a leader of regional energy transition.
+Combining solar power and battery technology, Central Europe is able to defy the expectations that it would be a region reliant on fossil fuels and become a regional leader in energy transition.

 STAR POWER

-Austria and Hungary are the two nations in Central Europe that have been most influential in boosting solar energy and reducing fossil fuel dependence.
+Austria and Hungary are the two nations in Central Europe that have been most influential in the region's solar boom and reduced reliance on fossil fuels.

 Both economies are expected to be heavily dependent on Russian exports of energy after the Russian invasion of Ukraine 2022 due to a lack of other options for imports.